• Skip to primary navigation

 Looking for an easy meal that's guaranteed to please?
 These Homemade Gluten-Free Baked Chicken Nuggets fit the bill.

-But the other night I pulled out some thawed chicken breast out of the fridge and served up this great chicken recipe for yummy chicken chunks and well, you should have seen the smiles on my kids' (and my husband's) faces.
+The other night I pulled out some thawed chicken breast out of the fridge and served up this great chicken recipe for yummy chicken chunks and well, you should have seen the smiles on my kids’ (and my husband’s) faces.

-You know by now that my criteria for a great recipe is one that is:
+My criteria for a great recipe is one that is:

 • healthy